daniele22/MapReduce_Customer_Segmentation/README.md

 1. Create a bucket on S3
 2. Select the newly created bucket from the S3 console and upload dataset files inside it
 3. Create cluster on EMR choosing software configuration compatible with those of the app
-    - choose the `laurnch mode` "cluster" with it the cluster will not terminate when the computation is finished, insted by choosing "step execution" at the end of a specific job the cluster will terminate automatically
+    - choose the `laurnch mode` "cluster", with it the cluster will not terminate when the computation is finished, insted by choosing "step execution" at the end of a specific job the cluster will terminate automatically
     - choose "Spark" as `application`
     - in the `instance type` option, that determines the EC2 type, choose that is better to you
     - the `Number of instances` option determines the number of EC2 instances to initialize, i.e. the number of nodes of the cluster